AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

-# Chapter 12: Classes
+# Chapter 12: `class`es

 Quoting MDN:
-> classes are primarily syntactical sugar over js's existing prototype-based inheritance.
-The class syntax **does not** introduce a new object-oriented inheritance model to JavaScript.
+> classes are primarily syntactical sugar over `JavaScript`'s existing prototype-based inheritance.
+The class syntax **does not** introduce a new object-oriented inheritance model to `JavaScript`.

 That being said, let's review prototypal inheritance before we jump into classes.